ilosey14/dark-mode/README.md

 * The color matrix can be improved
   * I don't know much about color mapping, etc. and thought this was a good start
   * Multiple filter elements may provide a more reliable result
-  * Different filter may work better on different pages
+  * Different filters may work better on different pages
     * Probably outside of scope
 * Some fonts don't play well with the filter
   * May have to do with their initial color as well
-  * Causes lot of fringing, hard to read
+  * Causes lots of fringing, hard to read